igorthebarros/igorthebarros/README.md

 ### Hi there 👋

-I'm a Full Stack Software Engineer from Brazil and I work with C#, Golang, Javascript, Angular, .Net Core and ASP.Net Core applications.
+I'm a Full Stack Software Engineer from Brazil.
+My favorite language and framework are C# and .Net.

-I enjoy teaching others how to code.

-I like to talk about applications performance and design patterns.
+I enjoy teaching others how to code and I like to discuss about design patterns and clean code.

 Reach me on: 1igorhbarros@gmail.com
 <!--